 The New Urban Farmers is a non-profit organization that has set out to preserve and restore our environment by creating sustainable agricultural systems in the city.
 We work to increase healthy food access and nurture minds in the cities of Pawtucket, Central Falls and surrounding areas by eliminating barriers to healthy food and empowering low-income individuals, families, and at-risk-youth with education and collaboration.
 We believe a community that grows together, grows together.
-Bleu Grijalva is the Executive Director, Emily Jodka is the Assistant Director, and Liz Talbot is the Program Director.
+Bleu is the Executive Director, Emily is the Ast.
+Director, and Miguel is the Farm Manager.
 The New Urban Farmers are the proud recipients of Pawtucket's 2010 John J. Cohn Award; an award for community service and social justice.
 The New Urban Farmers were visited and given citations by both our state senators, Jack Reed and Sheldon Whitehouse, for the work we do in the community.
 The New Urban Farmers are proud to be part of the urban farming community here in Rhode Island.

 Our Volunteers - Without our volunteers the New Urban Farmers would not be able to do everything that we do.
 All the helping hands have built garden beds, pulled weeds, and a planted peach tree in our urban community.
 Together we all can make our cities a greener more sustainable place to be.
 We've had so many good volunteers give their time, they come from all over the city and the globe!
 Please check out our Volunteer Page here you can learn more about volunteering with the New Urban Farmers!